nefarius/ViGEm.github.io/docs/projects/DsHidMini/DS4-Mode-User-Guide.md

 - Only 1 LED can be ON at a time
 - Simple to set-up
-- Necessary for some macros and to let DS4Windows show the current battery level
+- Necessary for some _Special Actions_ and to let DS4Windows show the current battery level

 To activate this form of Light Bar color translation, both the values of the Green and Blue colors must be set as "0".
 After that, the Red color value will be translated to the LEDs state according to the following table: